osmedeus/documentation/src/index.md

 !!! note "[The Introduction Presentation can be found here](https://docs.google.com/presentation/d/1Mu6JqzIpLiPbwXtPraFJRNBCAu5OXZn4SMIcl8hvMWI/edit#slide=id.g11dd9a6a895_1_51)"

 ## What is Osmedeus?
 **Osmedeus** is a Workflow Engine for Offensive Security.
-It was designed to build a foundation with the capability and flexibility that allow you to automatically run your reconnaissance methodology on a large number of targets.
+It was designed to build a foundation with the capability and flexibility that allows you to build your own reconnaissance system and run it on a large number of targets.

 ## Showcases